 Chris Kenny is an artist making collage and constructions.
 His work is widely exhibited and he is represented by England & Co.

 Philip Maltman makes paintings that are essentially passionate improvisations, reactions and responses that plot his everchanging map of the world.
-Traces of his work can be found at The Rowley Gallery and more can be discovered at www.philipmaltman.com.
+Traces of his work can be found at www.philipmaltman.com.

 Mike McInnerney is an artist/illustrator currently engaged in two principal projects.
 One is painting plein air portraits of trees in west London woods and nature reserves, a selection of which are available at The Rowley Gallery.
 The other is a studio based ball point pen drawing series called Folktales that consider everyday activities to comment on peoples behaviour, customs and beliefs and can be seen at www.mikemcinnerney.com.